timjogorman/RicherEventDescription/guidelines.md

-#### Never link EVENTs to ENTITIES
+#### Never link EVENTs to ENTITYs

-In all coreference relations (IDENTICAL, APPOSITIVE, WHOLE/PART, AND SET-MEMBER), Entities can be linked to Entities, and Events can be link to Events, but Entities and Events will never be linked within the same coreference relation.
+In all coreference relations (IDENTICAL, APPOSITIVE, WHOLE/PART, and SET-MEMBER), Entities can be linked to Entities, and Events can be link to Events, but Entities and Events will never be linked within the same coreference relation.
 If you encounter an occasion where you are tempted to do this, check that your Entity is not actually an Event, or that your Event is not actually an Entity, as the case may be.
+You may, however, link Entities and Events with a BRIDGING relation when necessary.

-#### SET/MEMBER, and BRIDGING relations are inherited by IDENT
+#### SET/MEMBER, WHOLE/PART and BRIDGING relations are inherited by IDENT chains
-chains

-If you have an IDENT chain represented by A-A-A-A-A, and A participates as the PART in a WHOLE/PART relation or as the MEMBER in a SET/MEMBER relation, conceptually, all mentions of A are PARTs of the WHOLE or MEMBERs of the SET, too.
+If you have an IDENT chain represented by A-A-A-A-A, and A participates as the PART in a WHOLE/PART relation or as the MEMBER in a SET/MEMBER relation, then conceptually, all mentions of A are PARTs of the WHOLE or MEMBERs of the SET, too.
 You do not need to include every mention of A as a PART of the WHOLE or as a MEMBER of the SET.
 Only the most recent mention of A ought to be included in the relation.
 The other